cristianbanarescu/iOS-Development/Combine/Combine.md

 - CurrentValueSubject -> retains the last value sent
 - send -> use it to publish a value
 - Use the Subject protocol to create a custom Subject
+- Subject = A publisher that exposes a method (send) for outside callers to publish elements. https://developer.apple.com/documentation/combine/subject
+- A subject is a publisher that you can use to ”inject” values into a stream, by calling its send(_:) method.
+This can be useful for adapting existing imperative code to the Combine model.

 ### Operators